Background Screening in the Gig Economy

 If you’re considering hiring freelance employees to pick up some extra work, it’s safest to treat them the same as you’d treat in-office staff.
 Depending on your state laws and how much work you’ll be doling out, you shouldn’t have to worry about employment benefits, so at least you will enjoy that cost savings.

-Alliance Worldwide Investigative Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your potential freelance hires and current staff.
+Alliance Risk Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your potential freelance hires and current staff.
 Even if you have remote workers now, consider running them through a background investigation just to be safe.

-At Alliance Worldwide Investigative Group, our background checks do not rely solely on database information.
+At Alliance Risk Group, our background checks do not rely solely on database information.
 Instead, we use a variety of sources to provide a thorough and complete look at your potential hires to ensure accuracy.
 Phone interviews with past employers or educational institutions can make a big difference when it comes to providing the whole picture of an applicant’s past.
 If you’d like to learn more, please contact us today!

 To read more about background checks and how they can help mitigate risk in your industry, click here.